ashiq-r31/Meteor-Mongo-Droplets/README.md

 ```
 sudo ufw status
 ```

-2.Add MongoDB user authentication
+2. Add MongoDB user authentication
 For a given database in MongoDB, we can add an extra measure of security by applying user authentication.
 This is covered in  the official MongoDB documentation.
 We will need the username and password combination later to access the database from the Meteor app.
 To further strengthen the security of MongoDB, you can review this checklist.

-3.Bind IP to Private IP
+3. Bind IP to Private IP
 By default the IP for MongoDB is bound to localhost or 127.0.0.1.
 We want to change this to our private IP of Droplet B so Droplet A can connect to it.
 First open the mongoDB configuration file: sudo nano /etc/mongod.conf